P- Reviewer Donati F S- Editor Gou SX L- Editor A E- Editor Zhang DN

 Citation: Chelimilla H, Makker JS, Dev A. Incidental finding of esophageal pneumatosis.
 World J Gastrointest Endosc 2013; 5(2): 74-78

 Pneumatosis of the gastrointestinal tract is well known in medical literature.
 It is characterized by the presence of air filled spaces in the submucosa and subserosa.

-].
+It can appear in different locations in the gastrointestinal tract from the esophagus to the rectum, but more commonly the small bowel is involved[1-4].
 Pneumatosis of the gastrointestinal tract can be symptomatic or completely asymptomatic, where it is detected incidentally during endoscopy or autopsy.
 Clinical manifestations are variable and depend on the underlying clinical condition and the site of gastrointestinal tract involved.
 Commonly reported gastrointestinal symptoms include retrosternal chest pain, abdominal pain and gastrointestinal bleed.
 Initial evaluation of pneumatosis should be focussed on ruling out acute abdomen or sepsis and identification of the underlying pathology.

 Pneumatosis involving the esophagus is a relatively rare condition.
 Ever since the first description of pneumatosis in medical literature about three centuries ago, only eight case reports of esophageal pneumatosis have been reported so far.
 We here report the ninth case of esophageal pneumatosis found incidentally on an esophagogastroduodenoscopy (EGD).

 A 78-year-old African American woman was seen in our gastroenterology clinic for evaluation of anemia.